jcheminform/cpvsAPI/README.md

 RECEPTOR_PDBCODE            //Pdb Code of the Receptor

 </pre>
-One can also use resources.sh to set up environment variables, which is convenient, using the following command.
+One can also use resources.sh to set up the last four environment variables, which is convenient, using the following command.

-*source resources.sh receptor_name*
+*source resources.sh receptor_name receptor_pdbCode*